 This program is designed to give the student both theory and clinical experience in the nursing field in order to meet criteria to pass the National Council License Exam (NCLEX) and practice as a Licensed Practical Nurse.
-Upon completion of the course, the graduate will be able to understand the functions of the practical nurse on the nursing team, practice basic nursing safely and understand related information, appreciate health as related to the individual, the family, and the community, demonstrate skill in understanding behavior in relation to patients, co-workers, family and friends, recognize scientific principles which form a background for nursing, demonstrate communication skills in observing and reporting, demonstrate competency in theory and clinical performance, recognize the need for continued self-direction in personal and vocational growth and give nursing care to clients under the supervision of a registered nurse, licensed physician, dentist, opthalmologist or optometrist.
+Upon completion of the course, the graduate will be able to understand the role of the practical nurse on the nursing team, practice nursing safely and understand related information, appreciate health as related to the individual, the family, and the community, demonstrate skill in understanding behavior in relation to patients, co-workers, family and friends, recognize scientific principles which form a background for nursing, demonstrate communication skills in observing and reporting, demonstrate competency in theory and clinical performance, recognize the need for continued self-direction in personal and vocational growth and give nursing care to clients under the supervision of a registered nurse, licensed physician, dentist, opthalmologist or optometrist.

 |Time Commitment||Full Time, Part Time|

 |Typical Program Length||12 Months|

 |Class Type||Day, Night|

 |Consumer Information||View Info|

 NOTE: All applications are handled through the main campus in Shelbyville by contacting the Student Services Department only.
 Failure to do so may result in your getting the incorrect information and could ultimately prevent you from entering the program (i.e. missed deadlines, etc.) Applications for one TCAT are not transferrable to another.
 Classes meet Monday through Friday from 7:45 a.m. until 2:15 p.m. until clinicals begin.
 Once clinical practice has begun, clinical times may start as early as 6:45 a.m. and last as late as 4:15 p.m.
 Regardless of where you live, travel is required to different sites for both clinicals and labs.
 Also, a computer with internet access is needed at home or access to one is needed.